isaack2808/CryptoArtAuction/README.md

 Some of the prerequisite packages are the following:

-solidity, solc, node-js, npm, web3, ganache-cli, truffle, Docker, Docker Compose, nodejs, java, sqlite
+solidity, solc, node-js, npm, web3, ganache-cli, truffle, Docker, Docker Compose, python, Golang, java, sqlite

 I am currently working on creating the imgur hashes that will reference the artwork.